Setting up Oracle CDC (Change Data Capture): 2 Easy Methods

 Oracle CDC 12c: Oracle Streams Deprecation

-Oracle Streams was a native CDC utility for Oracle Databases that was available for free and could be used for real-time data transport.
-Oracle Streams can be used to automatically push Transactional Updates to a queue that can then be replicated.
+Oracle Streams was a native CDC utility for Oracle Databases that was free and could be used for real-time data transport.
+Oracle Streams can push transactional updates automatically to a queue to be replicated.
 Oracle Streams is no longer supported as of Oracle 12c.
-Oracle is encouraging consumers to upgrade to Oracle GoldenGate, a premium version with substantial licensing fees.
+Oracle encourages consumers to upgrade to Oracle GoldenGate, a premium version with substantial licensing fees.

 Oracle CDC 19c: Oracle LogMiner Continuous Mining Deprecation